 How to make candy cane lawn flamingos:

-- Spray paint the body of the lawn flamingo white.
+2. Spray paint the body of the lawn flamingo white.
 This took a couple of coats for me – I don’t know if this was due to the extreme cold or it was just the spray paint I used.
 Let dry completely up to 24 hours.
+Spray painted lawn flamingo

-- Spray paint the flamingo red.
+4. Spray paint the flamingo red.
 Let dry completely.
+Candy cane striped flamingo

 And if we don’t stop by again before the holidays – we wish you all a wonderful Christmas and a happy Hanukkah!